AndrewBrough/vc-notify/README.md

 1. Check if multiple bot instances are running
 2. Use `pm2 list` to see running processes
 3. Stop any duplicate instances with `pm2 stop <process-name>`

+### Timezone Issues
+If the time displayed is incorrect:
+1. Use `/set_timezone` to configure the correct timezone for your server
+2. The bot will automatically use the server's timezone for all future announcements
+3. Use `/remove_timezone` to revert to the default timezone

 ## Development